jklymak/Phy426/docs/Assignments/Assignment04.md

 ### R1: Why do waves tend to steepen?

-Waves tend to steepen: why and why is the effecy ggreater in shallow water?
+Waves tend to steepen: why and why is the effecy greater in shallow water?

 ### R2: Jump condition